lyngon/redgrease/docs/source/intro.rst

 #. :ref:`Server-side Redis commands <red_commands>`.

-    Allowing for *most* Redis (v.6) commands to be executed in the serverside function, against the local shard, as if using a Redis 'client' class, instead of *explicitly* invoking the corresponding commmand string using :func:`execute() <redgrease.runtime.execute>`.
+    Allowing for *most* Redis (v.6) commands to be executed in the server-side function, against the local shard, as if using a Redis 'client' class, instead of *explicitly* invoking the corresponding command string using :func:`execute() <redgrease.runtime.execute>`.
     It is basically the `redis <https://pypi.org/project/redis/>`_ client, but with ``redis.Redis.execute_command()`` rewired to use the Gears-native :func:`redgrease.runtime.execute` instead under the hood.

     .. literalinclude:: ../../examples/serverside_redis_commands.py